msharp19/betaday-dao-edition/README.md

 # betaday-dao-edition
 Have a bet a day, this time on Dao movements

-To add Daos, implement IDaoAdapter - see ENSDaoAdapter.sol
+To add Daos, implement IDaoAdapter - see ENSDaoAdapter.sol or NounsDaoAdapter.sol